-The Holiday Oceanview Marina has few amenities in 2017, apart from an honor-system coffee shop.
-However, an adjacent resort complex, that will offer at least 36 rooms, with full-service restaurant and swimming pool, is under construction.
-The resort is scheduled to be operating some time within 2019.
+The Holiday Oceanview Marina has few amenities, apart from an honor-system coffee shop.
+However, an adjacent resort complex, that offer at least 36 rooms, with full-service restaurant and swimming pool has recently opened.

 Visit the Holiday Oceanview Marina website: www.holidayoceanviewmarina.com

 Anchoring around Samal Island is possible in areas where there are no Marine Protected Areas or Marine Sanctuaries.
 However, anchoring is a challenge along the East coast because the water becomes very deep very quickly; anchoring along the northwest coast is problematic because of the numerous shallow reefs and sandbars.